infoservio/donate-fast/README.md

-# stripe-donation plugin for Craft CMS 3.x
+# Donate Fast With Stripe for Craft 3

-Free Braintree Donation System
+This plugin can be used for non-profit companies that accept donations to help others.

 ![Screenshot](resources/img/plugin-logo.png)